WeBankFinTech/DataSphereStudio/README.md

  &nbsp; &nbsp;&nbsp; &nbsp;DataSphere Studio is suitable for the following scenarios:

  &nbsp; &nbsp;&nbsp; &nbsp;1.
-Scenarios in which a big data platform capability is being prepared or initialized but no data application tools are available.
+Scenarios in which big data platform capability is being prepared or initialized but no data application tools are available.

  &nbsp; &nbsp;&nbsp; &nbsp;2.
 Scenarios in which users already have big data foundation platform capabilities but with only a few data application tools.

  &nbsp; &nbsp;&nbsp; &nbsp;3.
-Scenarios in which users has the ability of big data foundation platform and comprehensive data application tools, but suffers strong isolation and and high learning costs because those tools have not been integrated together.
+Scenarios in which users have the ability of big data foundation platform and comprehensive data application tools, but suffers strong isolation and and high learning costs because those tools have not been integrated together.

  &nbsp; &nbsp;&nbsp; &nbsp;4.
-Scenarios in which users has the capabilities of big data foundation platform and comprehensive data application tools. but lacks unified and standardized specifications, while a part of these tools have been integrated.
+Scenarios in which users have the capabilities of big data foundation platform and comprehensive data application tools. but lacks unified and standardized specifications, while a part of these tools have been integrated.

 ## Demo environment

- &nbsp; &nbsp;&nbsp; &nbsp;[click me to](https://sandbox.webank.com/wds/dss/#) DSS Demo environment
+ &nbsp; &nbsp;&nbsp; &nbsp;[Click me to](https://sandbox.webank.com/wds/dss/#) DSS Demo environment

  &nbsp; &nbsp;&nbsp; &nbsp;User/Password: bdp/Abcd1234